tvcutsem/tvcutsem.github.io/_posts/2016-01-04-my-ES6-development-setup.md

 # Configure typescript compiler

-The TypeScript compiler is [configured using a configuration file](https://github.com/Microsoft/TypeScript/wiki/tsconfig.json) called `tsconfig.json` which usually lives in the root of your project.
+The atom-typescript package comes pre-bundled with a bleeding-edge TypeScript compiler.
+The compiler is [configured using a configuration file](https://github.com/Microsoft/TypeScript/wiki/tsconfig.json) called `tsconfig.json` which usually lives in the root of your project.
 An example file can be found [here](https://github.com/Microsoft/TypeScript/wiki/tsconfig.json#examples).
 If you don't yet have a tsconfig file, the atom-typescript plug-in usually detects that the file does not exist and will offer to create it for you with default settings.

 Two important properties in `tsconfig.json` to check are: